amilkov3/prelude-presentation/PITCHME.md

 ## Motivation

-* Basically (well obviously to you guys) I'm trying to write Haskell in Scala because Haskell gets a lot of things right:
+Basically (well obviously to you guys) I'm trying to write Haskell in Scala because Haskell gets a lot of things right:

-1. All effects must be performed inside of the `IO` monad, thereby forcing the developer to handle/reason about them appropriately
+1. _Effect Abstraction_
-2. True RT (referential transparity).
+2. _Referential Transparency_
-3. True FP. i.e. can't write imperative code thereby stressing composibility
+3. _No imperative muddling_

 ---

 ### 1. Effect Abstraction

 We've all seen code like this which is perfectly legal regretably: